abacusmodeling/abacus-develop/toolchain/README.md

 The best way is to change `icpx` to `icpc`, `icx` to `icc`. user can manually change it in toolchain*.sh via `--with-intel-classic=yes`

+Notice: `icc` and `icpc` from Intel Classic Compiler of Intel-oneAPI is not supported for 2024.0 and newer version.

 ### LibRI and LibComm problem
 (There is some problem sometimes when compling with LibRI and LibComm, detailed information is needed)